(Advisory: Please note slang in final paragraph)

 “Pulling out doesn’t work,” read one, referring to an unreliable contraceptive method, while others poked fun at the drudgery of dating apps and the appeal of the EU’s features by comparison: “The only Single Market I want to leave is Tinder.”

-One placard provided a bird-guide to different species of tit, with pictures of examples such as blue tit and coal tit, before concluding with David Cameron, labeled a “colossal” tit - a British phrase for massive idiot.
+One placard provided a bird-guide to different species of tit, with pictures of examples such as blue tit and coal tit, before concluding with David Cameron, labelled a “colossal” tit - a British phrase for massive idiot.

 Another said simply: “Brexit will be as shit as this sign.”